penglezos/pmesgen/README.md

 ## Acknowledgments

-Huge thanks to 'u/djasonpenney' from `r/Bitwarden` for sharing his resources regarding the emergency kit.
+A huge thanks to 'u/djasonpenney' from `r/Bitwarden` for sharing his resources regarding the emergency kit.
 Check out his awesome [Github repository](https://github.com/djasonpenney/bitwarden_reddit) to learn more cool stuff about password managers!

 ## Contribute